athomasq/athomasq.github.io/index.md

 ---
 layout: default
-title: Home
+title: Home · Abraham Thomas
 ---
-# Hello World!
+# Greetings, World!

+Hello, I'm Abraham.

+I live in Toronto and work at Quandl, now a part of Nasdaq.